srikar-rao/springboot-design-patterns/README.md

+> **Note:** This project was developed by an AI assistant, following high-level instructions and guidance from a developer.
+All code is 100% AI-generated.

 # Spring Boot Design Patterns

 This project demonstrates the implementation of various design patterns in a Spring Boot application.
 The project showcases how design patterns can be used to create maintainable, extensible, and flexible software architecture.